nicoguerra18/EventConnect-App/README.md

 # EventConnect-App
-A web platform for people to join and create groups and event, offering a dynamic and user-friendly environment to facilitate community building and event management
+A full-stck web application for people to join and create groups and event, offering a dynamic and user-friendly environment to facilitate community building and event management

 ## Technologies Used
 - JavaScript/React